 One of the Best Solar Shingles for your Roof

-Based on the images we’ve seen, the Tesla Solar Roof promises efficiency, and from what we understand, V3 has lowered costs to the point that it may eventually work when opposed to conventional solar panels.
+Based on the images we’ve seen, the Tesla Solar Roof promises efficiency.
+From what we understand, V3 has lowered costs to the point that it may eventually work compared to conventional solar panels.

 Even if they cost more to install than a standard roof + solar panel system, they maintain that their concrete panels are three times more robust than roofing tiles.
 That should mean that roofing costs for maintenance should end up being lower in the long run, relative to a normal roof that has to be replaced every 15 years or so.

-There’s nothing inherently innovative about a new Tesla product; they’re always experimenting with new ideas and the future product can just get more affordable and useful as time goes by.
+There’s nothing inherently innovative about a new Tesla product; they’re always experimenting with new ideas, and the future product can get more affordable and useful as time goes by.